A Roadmap for Electronic Product Design and Development

 The electronics manufacturing process is challenging and sometimes very demanding.
 Due to unforeseen difficulties and product complexity, most hardware startups fail before their first innovative product hits the market.
 Thankfully, newer technologies, design techniques, and procedures have decreased the risk of failure in electronic device development, resulting in more successful products.

-The process of designing, creating, and producing electronic hardware is known as electronic product development.
+The process of electronic product designing, creating, and producing electronic hardware is known as electronic product development.
 Designing an electronic device starts with establishing the requirements, followed by creating a design proposal and project plan that details the expenses, timeline, and different segments of the design and manufacturing process.

 Process of Electronic Product Design and Development